geoph9/drug_identifier/README.md

 }
 ```

 Considering that the dummy classifier is the baseline, the results are not bad.
-However, the LLM classifier is more accurate and should be used instead, since it is able to generalize better to unseen data.
+However, the LLM classifier is more accurate and should be used instead since it is able to generalize better to unseen data.
+LLMs with big context windows will also be able to accept a list of available drugs and predict whether each one is mentioned in the summary in any form.

 ## Contributing